tanmay-a-sharma/tanmay-a-sharma/README.md

 - 👋 Hi, I’m @tanmay-a-sharma
-- 👀 I’m a Mathematics and Computer Science (AI) student at Indiana University
 - 🌱 My focus and passion is in HCI, environmental health, reasoning, and social impact.
 - 📫 How to reach me : sharma.a.tanmay@gmail.com // https://www.linkedin.com/in/tanmayxsharma/